 How will this help?
 By creating keyword-optimized content, you'll give yourself extra opportunities to rank in Google search results.

 But that doesn't mean "cost for AC maintenance" is a worthless keyword.
 So why not write a blog post about this topic instead?
-That way, you can capitalize on the traffic it does generate while filling your website with other, higher-value keywords.
+That way, you can capitalize on the traffic it generates while filling your website with other, higher-value keywords.

 Content marketing will also help you build relationships with your target customers.
 They'll read your articles and begin to know, like, and trust your company.
-Then, when their AC breaks down, you'll be the first business they call to fix it.
-Win!
+Then, when their AC breaks down, you'll be the first business they call.

 4. Collect and Respond to Customer Reviews

 Online reviews are critical to local ranking.